IN GOD WE TRUST

 Welcome to the new Cheyenne County Sheriff's Office Website!
 The new site has been completely rebuilt, is more user friendly and is mobile device compatible.
 We think you will find lots of useful information in each of our sections, as well as convenient direct links to other relevant sites and information.
 The site is designed to open outside links in a new tab which maintains the Sheriff's Office site in the browser.
-At the bottom of the page you will see a summary of what is located in each section and you can go to each section by using the menu at the top of the page.
+At the bottom of the page you will see a summary of what is located in each section and you can go to each section by using the menu at the top of each page.

 Weather updates are located in the "Roads/Weather" tab.
 If there are current severe weather concerns in our area you will see a flashing banner at the top of each page.
 By clicking on this banner you will be routed directly to the Roads and Weather page.
 If there is no severe weather in the forecast the banner will be used to route you directly to other important information.

 With "Social Distancing" being a critical part of the nationwide COVID-19 plan, you will find numerous ways on the site to contact us by E-mail with questions or concerns.

 There's lots to see here so take your time and have a look around the site.
 If you have questions or comments please go to the "contact us" tab and drop us a line.